-Divide the dough in half and place into your greased pans.
+Divide the dough in half and place it into your greased pans.

-As I understand, tradition would dictate that this Italian Easter Bread is placed in pans that resemble a Panettone Star Mould in order to achieve height -for the sake of convenience, I used a loaf pan.
+As I understand, tradition would dictate that this bread is placed in pans that resemble a Panettone Star Mould to achieve height -for the sake of convenience, I used a loaf pan.

-I had a little fun with this Italian Easter Bread and decided to braid one of my halves before I placed it in my loaf pan.
+I had a little fun with this and decided to braid one of my halves before placing it in my loaf pan.

 Once the dough is in the pan, cover loosely with plastic wrap and allow time to double in size.
 This can take up to 2 hours.

 Bake in a 350°F oven for about 45-60 minutes with the oven grate set at the bottom.
-If the bread is taking on too much color (ie burnt tops) place a piece of aluminum foil loosely over the top or/and reduce the heat to 325°F. As every oven is different feel free to adjust baking time.
+If the bread is taking on too much color (i.e., burnt tops), place a piece of aluminum foil loosely over the top or/and reduce the heat to 325°F as every oven is different; feel free to adjust the baking time.

 A good indicator that the bread is done is hearing a hollow sound when the top is tapped.

-I cannot even begin to explain the aroma that was coming from the kitchen as the loaves were baking… I couldn’t wait to taste this Italian Easter Bread!!
+I cannot even begin to explain the aroma coming from the kitchen as the loaves were baking… I couldn’t wait to taste it!

 As soon as it was hot enough to handle, I removed it from the pan and sliced it.
 I probably should have waited, but the smell was just too good!